flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 Furthermore, 3DS software may also invoke 'mini applications' for attending other events (i.e. show the virtual keyboard), these are known as **Applets** [@operating_system-ns].

 Both sets are a crucial dependency for all applications, as they are responsible for properly reacting to external events consistently.
-Interestingly enough, since Applets and NS routines are not part of the game itself, in the case of New 3DS systems, even if a game is running in compatibility mode (that is, with all the 'New' hardware disabled), they will still be executed using the full extend of hardware, giving a small performance boost to unoptimised 3DS games.
+Interestingly enough, since Applets and NS routines are not part of the game itself, in the case of New 3DS systems, even if a game is running in compatibility mode (that is, with all the 'New' hardware disabled), they will still be executed using the full extent of hardware, giving a small performance boost to unoptimised 3DS games.

 #### The legacy shell